 Having recently undergone a $5 million renovation, Mantra Club Croc in Airlie Beach provides comfortable and contemporary resort-style accommodation.
 Club Croc has 160 rooms, which offer a mix of garden, pool and ocean views.
 Interconnecting rooms are available for families.
 The resort is built around a huge lagoon pool and there’s a spa, bar and bistro, free parking and Wi-Fi.

 The fabulous Coral Sea Resort is an Airlie Beach icon and brings a whole new meaning to the term ‘sea view’.
 Situated right on the ocean, the resort offers a range of rooms, suites, apartments and penthouses.
 The facilities include a magnificent 25-metre pool, an award-winning restaurant and a gorgeous private jetty.

 Do you have any tips to add to our Airlie Beach travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock

 Julietta Henderson is a Melbourne-based travel and feature writer.
 Originally planning to visit London for six months, she ended up staying for ten years and now divides her time between her home in Australia and several months of the year in the UK, Italy and France.
 Julietta has travelled extensively through Europe, North America, Indonesia, New Zealand, Australia and Russia, and believes the keys to a great travel experience are an open heart, an open mind and an open-ended ticket.